Coolpushun/anubiOS/README.md

 &nbsp;

 <p><strong>AI Assistant (anubi)</strong></p>
 <p>Meet Anubi, the integrated AI Assistant built exclusively for anubiOS.
 Anubi embodies the "Easy use as Human Language" philosophy, acting as a conversational guide for your entire operating system.
 Need to find a setting?
 Ask.
 Need to install a package?
-Tell it to do it.
+Tell it to do it:
+  &nbsp;
+  <code style="background-color: #0088ff; color: #fff; padding: 5px 10px; border-radius: 5px; font-size: 1.1em;">anubi can you fix my errors in anuapp package manager?</code>
+  &nbsp;
   From managing the Anuapp package manager to helping you with file navigation and system diagnostics, Anubi makes complex computing tasks accessible to everyone through simple, natural dialogue.</p>

 &nbsp;

-<p><strong>Modern Desktop Experience/strong></p>
+<p><strong>Modern Desktop Experience</strong>strong></p>
 <p>The anubiOS desktop environment is built from scratch to be clean, responsive, and distraction-free.
 Designed with modern aesthetics and a focus on optimal workflow, it delivers a fluid, high-performance experience on any hardware.
 The entire interface is unified, from the window borders to the notifications, reflecting our commitment to independence and a truly unique, user-centric 'mind movement' philosophy.
 This is an operating system that gets out of your way and lets you focus on what matters.</p>

 &nbsp;